svdhoog/ETACE/docs/visualisation_scripts/readme.rst

 the parameters of the configuration files are shown below, along with the plots they yield.

-Using the dataset <insert dataset url>, and the following config settings, the following plots can be produced.
+Using the example [dataset](https://github.com/svdhoog/FLAViz/tree/master/data/visualisation), and the following config settings, the following plots can be produced.

 Timeseries
 ==========